 We found 4 providers with an interest in kidney stones and who accept United Healthcare Gold near Lawrenceville, NJ.

-Dr. Steven Orland is a specialist in urology (urinary tract disease).
-Clinical interests for Dr. Orland include bladder cancer, genital warts, and benign prostatic hyperplasia (enlarged prostate).
-Dr. Orland honors several insurance carriers, including Blue Cross/Blue Shield, Coventry, and QualCare.
+Dr. Steven Orland practices urology (urinary tract disease).
+Dr. Orland's areas of expertise include bladder cancer, genital warts, and benign prostatic hyperplasia (enlarged prostate).
+He accepts several insurance carriers, including Blue Cross/Blue Shield, Coventry, and QualCare.
 He studied medicine at Columbia University, College of Physicians and Surgeons.
-His training includes a residency program at Hospital of the University of Pennsylvania.
-He is affiliated with Capital Health, Princeton HealthCare System, and St. Mary Medical Center.
+He completed his residency training at Hospital of the University of Pennsylvania.
+He is professionally affiliated with Capital Health, Princeton HealthCare System, and St. Mary Medical Center.
 Dr. Orland has an open panel.

 Relevant Interests: , kidney stones

 All Interests: Prostate Problems, Bladder Cancer, Cystoscopy, Circumcision, Erectile Dysfunction, Kidney Stones, ...
 (Read more)

 Kidney stones are hard deposits that form in the kidneys, made up of minerals that are normally present in urine.
 They can vary in size, from as small as a grain of sand to as large as a nickel, occasionally even larger.
 Sometimes they lodge in the kidney, and sometimes they break free and make their way out through the urinary tract, which can be extremely painful.